 The Great American Eclipse of 2017

-On Monday, August 21, 2017, there will be a total solar eclipse visible in the continental U.S. for the first time in almost 40 years.
+On Monday, August 21, 2017, you can experience the first total solar eclipse visible in the continental U.S. in almost 40 years.
 The spectacular total eclipse will only be visible in a narrow band about 60 miles across, stretching diagonally across the country from Oregon to South Carolina.
 Everyone in North America located outside the narrow band will see a partial solar eclipse.
-Register for this web seminar and learn techniques for explaining the eclipse, the science behind it to your students, and ways to observe the eclipse safely in small or large group situations.
-The program will take place on Thursday, August 10, from 6:30 to 8:00 pm Eastern time.

 For more information contact firstname.lastname@example.org